finegrain-ai/comfyui-finegrain/README.md

 ## Workflow examples

 > [!Note]
-> All the below workflow examples were made using comfyui-finegrain v1.0.0.
+> All the below workflow examples were made using comfyui-finegrain v2.0.0. <br>
+> To import them into ComfyUI, drag and drop the .png file into the ComfyUI window.

 All our workflows are also available on OpenArt: https://openart.ai/workflows/profile/finegrain